seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 Iarnród Éireann and the National Transport Authority will review all suggestions received.
 Suggested alterations which cannot be implemented at this timetable change will be retained in a database for consideration at future timetable reviews.

 Feedback as to why suggestions are rejected is essential, if for no other reason to allow interested parties to attempt to iterate and find solutions.
 Given the likely quite low volume of submissions, it should be possible.
-In most cases, one would expect that there are good reasons as to why suggestions are rejected but given a complex problem like scheduling, extra input and testing should always be welcome.
+A public register of submissions and responses would also be welcome.